SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 100$\Omega$  | 1000$\mu$F | ![](./KBesrcCapacitor1000microF100ohm.png)
 15 $\Omega$  | 1000$\mu$F | ![](./KBesrcCapacitor1000microF15ohm.png)

+The scattered points near the x-axis are residuals between the curve fit and the collected data.
+The fit heuristic was to visually center the dots around the x-axis.

 ## Charge Stored

 # Time Constant with Various Components